megbrimef/urso-examples/README.md

 this.common.findAll - returns array of objects

-in our case on button press we're using all functions in turn to change text, searching object using it's class with selector '.'
+in our case on button press we're using all functions in turn to change text, searching object inside it's parent containers using composite selector '^parent1 #parent2 .exampleText'

 12) launch game.
 Pressing the button you'll see result